alec101/OSInteraction/README.md

-check out pch.h for further compiling instructions & other info
+check out OSinteraction.h for further compiling instructions & other info

 Compiling on Windows: